flyingmachine/brave-clojure-web/content/organization.md

 To get there, you'll explore the idea of your project as a library using the REPL.
 This will give you a clear mental model of Clojure's organizational system.
-You'll also join me in a tale of suspense and mystery as we solve the heist of a lifetime.
-This will give you an increased heartrate and a slight pain in your bum as you sit on the edge of your seat.
+You'll also join me in a tale of suspense and mystery as we solve the heist of a lifetime!
+This will give you an increased heartrate and a slight pain in your bum from sitting on the edge of your seat.
 Finally, I'll show you how you'll organize projects in real life using the filesystem.
 Put a pillow on your chair and read on!